vlaforet/flexguard/README.md

 The `scheduling` benchmark has been tailored to test the hybrid lock.
 The `scheduling_bench.sh` script can compute the required data.
-For example with 55 max threads and 1000 critical section cycles:
+For example with 55 max threads and 1000 cycles delay between critical sections:

 ```
 ./scheduling_bench.sh -n 55 -c 1000